andrewacashner/hearingfaithms/chapters/chapter-2.md

 the truth of what was said."
 [@Kircher:Musurgia, bk.
 7, p.
 550]
-It seems reasonable to assume that those who paid repeatedly for the creation and performance of this kind of villancico believed this music to have power to overwhelm the senses with poetic and musical ingenuity, and that they saw this kind of "dazzlement" as contributing positively to the goals of church and state (to borrow Olivier Messiaen's term from a later stage of Catholic musical evangelism).
+It seems reasonable to assume that those who paid repeatedly for the creation and performance of this kind of villancico believed that this music had the power to overwhelm the senses with poetic and musical ingenuity, and that they saw this kind of "dazzlement" as contributing positively to the goals of church and state (to borrow Olivier Messiaen's term from a later stage of Catholic musical evangelism).
 At the same time, though, we might wonder how the creators of this devotional music responded to the other strain of post-Tridentine thought about music, more in the ascetic line of leaders like Juan de la Cruz, who were suspicious of